QTechTheory/VQD/SemiconductorSpin/README.md

 - Initialisation must be done from edge qubits at any time.
 For example, in the case of the six-qubit device shown above, here are the legitimate initialisation commands.
 $$\mathtt{Init_{0,1}, Init_{0,1,2}, Init_{4,5}, Init_{3,4,5}}$$
 - Parity measurement can be done only on the edge qubits.
-For example, in the case of the six-qubit device shown above, ligitimare parity measurements are shown below.
+For example, in the case of the six-qubit device shown above, legitimate parity measurements are shown below.
 $$\mathtt{MeasP_{0,1},MeasP_{4,5}}$$
 - Single-qubit gates comprise Pauli rotations.
 $$\mathtt{Rx_q[\theta], Ry_q[\theta],Rz_q[\theta]}$$
-- The controlled-Z and controlled-phase gates can be operated upon nearest-neighbour qubits; here $\mathtt{p}$ and $\mathtt{q}$ are nearest neighbour
+- The controlled-Z and controlled-phase gates can be operated upon nearest-neighbour qubits; here $\mathtt{p}$ and $\mathtt{q}$ are nearest neighbours
 $$\mathtt{C_{p}[Z_q], C_{p}[Ph_q[\theta]]}$$
-- The CNOT gates can be operated upon nearest-neighbour qubits with certain direction (see **Charateristics** section above).
+- The CNOT gates can be operated upon nearest-neighbour qubits with certain directions (see **Characteristics** section above).
 $$\mathtt{C_p[X_q]}$$
 - Doing nothing; remember it will introduce passive noise
 $$\mathtt{Wait_q[\Delta t]}$$